 Schedule all of these tasks in your calendar for the week to ensure you accomplish your individual practice plan.
 During your week journal about your experience practicing santosha.
 How did you feel after you completed each practice?
 Write down the specific benefits you experienced.
 For example, did it make you feel more content?
 What lessons did you learn?
 Consider if these practices would be helpful to continue.
 If the answer is no, are there others that you may want to try next?

 I hope you enjoy this practice of santosha and that it helps you experience more contentment and happiness.
-In the next few weeks we will explore the third niyama, tapas, which is the practice of commitment.
+Click here to explore the 3rd niyama, tapas, which is the practice of commitment.